mybot-rblx/FunBlox.js/packages/funblox/README.md

 # Documentation Information
 ```
 If the variable contains "!" means you can use string too.
 (Groupname/username)
-If the variable containes "?" means it's an optional variable
+If the variable contains "?" means it's an optional variable
-If the variable containes "*" means you the value should be a boolean. (true, false)
+If the variable contains "*" means the value should be a boolean. (true, false)
 ```

 # Login functions